AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A recommendation has been added to the SMS channel documentation to avoid issues when using multiple external accounts leveraging the Extended generic SMPP connector with the same provider account.
 [Read more](../../delivery/using/sms-channel.md#automatic-reply)

+Information was added in the Scheduler activity documentation on how to prevent simultaneous executions of a workflow.
+[Read more](../../workflow/using/scheduler.md)

 ## September 2019 {#september-2019}

 A new page has been added to provide general guidelines for maintaining Campaign Classic.
 [Read more](https://helpx.adobe.com/campaign/kb/acc-maintenance.html)